-The Waste Management (Prohibition of Waste Disposal by Burning) Regulations 2009 explicitly make the disposal of waste by uncontrolled burning (including any such burning occurring in a domestic fireplace) an offence under both the Air Pollution Act, 1987 and the Waste Management Acts, 1996 to 2008.
+The Waste Management (Prohibition of Waste Disposal by Burning) Regulations 2009 explicitly make the disposal of waste by uncontrolled burning (including any such burning occurring in a domestic fireplace) an offence under both the Air Pollution Act, 1987 and the Waste Management Acts 1996-2015.

-However, the regulations contain an exemption that permits the use of untreated or uncontaminated wood waste as fuel in garden barbeques, for the sole purpose of cooking food.
+However, the regulations contain an exemption that permits the use of untreated or uncontaminated wood waste as fuel in garden barbecues, for the sole purpose of cooking food.
 In addition, local authorities also have the power to grant certain local cultural events and activities an exemption under the regulations, as may be deemed appropriate.

 A further exemption is also provided for farmers, under specific circumstances, to dispose of certain forms of agricultural waste by burning, until 1st January 2021.
 After this date all such activities will require registration with the relevant local authority, and also be subject to the controls set out in the facility permit legislation.

 Please note that failure to comply with the Regulations is an offence, and that fines of up to €5,000 may be imposed upon summary conviction in the District Court.